rYuuXHikaRi/ARSIPin_Mobile_Apps/README.md

 Rule of name :
 - for '.js. file use this format ' homePage.js ' or ' sagas.js '
 - for React Component use this format ' HomePage '  or ' App '
+- for naming variable same with naming '.js' file